 6. Lack of incentives given to non-paid donors:

 But many blood donation centers in Nigeria no longer do this.
-This could be the reason why a lot of people are no more motivated to participate in blood donation.
+This could be the reason why a lot of people are no more motivated to participate in blood donation, hence one of the challenges of blood donation challenges in the country.

 7. The Myths Associated with Blood Donation